orskoven/orskov.github.io/README.md

 The guide will be following:
 [Algo VPN](https://github.com/trailofbits/algo)

-For this tutorial i will be using a Free Version of [Cloud Shell](https://cloud.google.com/shell/docs) from GCP (google cloud platform).

 Source of truth [Algo Cloud Deployment Guide](https://github.com/trailofbits/algo?tab=readme-ov-file#deploy-the-algo-server) On cloudshell perform in the Command Line Interface: